Electron Beam Radiation Therapy

 • Fatigue: Fatigue is feeling very tired or exhausted.
 This is very common and tends to begin toward the end of treatment.
 Fatigue often gets better slowly over the weeks and months after treatment.

 • Delayed wound healing: Wound healing could take longer than normal after radiation treatment.
-It depends on the amount of radiation that was delivered.
+It depends on the amount of radiation that was given.

 • Edema (Swelling): Edema is the buildup of fluid within the body tissues and causes swelling or stiffness in the hands, legs/feet, and other joints.